Skip to main content

 /dev/vdb: SGI XFS filesystem data (blksz 4096, inosz 512, v2 dirs)

-4. Verify the integrity of the attached volume data.
-Execute the appropriate command based on the file system type and check the results.
+4. Verify the integrity of the volume data.
+Use the command appropriate for your file system:

 sudo fsck -n /dev/vdb